seymanurdmrkprn/Steam_Dataset_Analysis/README.md

 # Steam Games Analytics

-Bu proje, Steam oyunları üzerinde analiz ve görselleştirme sunar.
-Python (Streamlit) ile etkileşimli bir dashboard ve Octave ile statik, yüksek kaliteli grafikler içerir.

-## Kısaca Proje

-- Oyun verileriyle istatistiksel analiz ve görselleştirme
-- Streamlit ile kolayca web arayüzü üzerinden inceleme
-- Octave ile profesyonel görseller
-- Kod ve görseller GitHub’da, veri dosyaları hariç tutulmuştur

-## Hızlı Başlangıç

-# Steam Games Analytics
+This project offers analysis and visualization of Steam games.
+It includes an interactive dashboard with Python (Streamlit) and high-quality static graphics with Octave.

+## About the Project

-An interactive dashboard and visualization tool for Steam games data analysis.
+- Statistical analysis and visualization of game data

-## Overview

-This project provides two complementary approaches to analyzing Steam games data:

-- **Streamlit Dashboard**: Interactive web interface for exploring games with filters, search, and comparisons
+- Easy-to-use web interface via Streamlit for exploration
-- **Octave Panels**: High-quality static visualizations and statistical analysis using GNU Octave
+- Professional visualizations with Octave
+- Code and graphics are on GitHub; data files are excluded

 ## Quick Start